 HEAD COACH - CAP POHLMAN

-The 2012-2013 season will be Coach Pohlman's15th year as head coach of the Muskgon Community College Jayhawks.
-He owns a record of 441 & 278.
-His 2007-2008 Jayhawk squad won the school's first Conference Championship and the 2009-2010 squad broke 21 school records including a record 44 wins.
-He was born and raised in Saginaw Michigan.
-Pohlman threw 7 no hitters at Saginaw Douglas MacArthur High School.
-He then moved on to Central Michigan University; his career there was highlighted by defeating South Carolina on a no-hitter and in the Regional and defeating Big Ten Champion Iowa on a 3-hitter.
+Coach Pohlman was born and raised in Saginaw Michigan.
+He threw seven no hitters at Saginaw Douglas MacArthur High School.
+He then moved on to Central Michigan University where his career highlights were defeating South Carolina on a no-hitter and in the Regional and defeating Big Ten Champion Iowa on a 3-hitter.
 He was drafted in the 9th round by the Milwaukee Brewers and spent two years in the minors before his career ended because of an arm injury.
 Coach Pohlman spent one season as a volunteer coach at CMU before becoming the head coach at Chesaning High School.
 His teams won seven conference championships.
 His best team was 32 & 7 and they set many state records.
 He left Chesaning to become the assistant baseball coach at Miami University in Oxford, Ohio.
 His primary responsibility there was working with the pitchers.
 Starting with an 8 man pitching staff Coach Pohlman built a pitching staff of 24 pitchers after 4 years.
 Four of his pitchers were drafted, including Scott Sauerbeck and Dave Swartzbaugh.
 In 2011 Garrett Bolt, who pitched for Pohlman at MCC, was drafted by the LA Dodgers.